 Matthew Piper is Detroit-based writer and editor with a special interest in modern and contemporary art, architecture, and urbanism.
 His work has been featured in Belle Isle to 8 Mile: An Insider’s Guide to Detroit, Curbed Detroit, Detroit Research, Infinite Mile, KnightArts, Model D, and the second edition of Thanks For the View, Mr. Mies.
 He is a co-founder and the editor-in-chief of Essay’d.

 Dennis A. Nawrocki serves as adjunct faculty in the department of art and art history at Wayne State University.
 He directed Center Galleries at Detroit’s College for Creative Studies from 1990 to 1998, in addition to teaching art history there from 1990 to 2005.
 Author of Art in Detroit Public Places (Wayne State University Press, 2008) and a freelance critic, Nawrocki is a co-founder of Essay’d, and he has reviewed national and international exhibitions for Art in America, Sculpture, American Ceramics, New Art Examiner, and Metro Times.

 Steve Panton is the founder of 2739 Edwin and 9338 Campau Galleries, the co-founder of the Hamtramck Neighborhood Arts Festival and the Hamtramck Free School, and one of the co-founders of Essay’d.
 He has conducted curatorial workshops at the Museum of Contemporary Art Detroit, is the inaugural curator of the innovative Art@TheMax program at Detroit’s Orchestra Hall, and writes on Detroit art for Sculpture Magazine.
 Outside of art programming, his background is in technology, engineering, and education.
 Short Resume.
+Short Portfolio.
 Image credit: Jeff Cancelosi.